These curry chickpea stuffed sweet potatoes are an easy vegetarian dinner you will love! Recipe is gluten free, dairy free, and nut free.

 - Wash and dry your sweet potatoes, then pierce them in a few places with a fork and place them in the oven on a baking sheet.
 Bake for about 45 minutes to an hour, or until soft but not quite fully baked.

 - Make a 2 inch slit at the top of each sweet potato and scoop out the insides into a bowl, leaving about a centimeter of flesh attached to the skin inside.
-Use a fork to mash up the scooped out flesh, then put it to the side.
+Use a fork to mash up the scooped out flesh, then set aside.